Largest cave in the world is located in Vietnam

 4 travellers have this on their Bucket List

 1 been here

 Since 2009 the Hang Son Doong Cave in Vietnam is known as the largest cave in the world.
 Visiting the cave is a multi-day adventurous excursion.

 The Hang Son Doong Cave is the largest cave in the world.
 It opened to tourism in 2014.
 When you see footage of this remarkable natural phenomenon, you’ll quickly add it to your bucket list.

-The Hang Son Doong Cave became famous in 2009 when it was declared the largest cave in the world.
+The cave became famous in 2009 when it was declared the largest cave in the world.
 It is five kilometres deep and 150 metres wide and up to 200 metres high.
 A river flows through the cave, and there is even a tropical rainforest.
-This can grow thanks to the sunlight that shines through the sinkholes along the cave ceiling.
+The plants and trees can grow thanks to the sunlight that shines through the sinkholes along the cave ceiling.

 Access to the cave is difficult.
 It can only be reached by taking a multi-day camping expedition with a guide.
 It’s very pricy (around 5000 US dollar) and gets booked out quickly.
 There is a waiting list of several months, because the trip is so popular.